Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Preparation and marketing should work together.

-Together, they support a stronger launch.
+Together, they can support a stronger launch.

-Our seller marketing strategy may include:
+Our seller strategy may include:

 • Pre-listing preparation guidance